Black mariners: Profiles of influential Black mariners

-This section explores the lives and legacies of notable Black Mariners who made significant contributions to navigation, trade, and exploration throughout history.
-From advocating for abolition to navigating the high seas, these individuals played pivotal roles in shaping maritime history and challenging societal norms.
-Join us as we delve into the stories of these remarkable figures and uncover their enduring impact on the maritime world.
+This section explores the lives and legacies of notable Black Mariners who made contributions to navigation, trade, and exploration throughout history.
+From advocating for abolition to navigating the high seas, these individuals played roles in shaping maritime history and challenging societal norms.
+Join us as we delve into the stories of these figures and uncover their enduring impact on the maritime world.

 Throughout history, several individuals have emerged as prominent figures within the maritime community, showcasing resilience, determination, and activism.
 Such figures as, Absalom Boston, Olaudah Equiano, Crispus Attucks, and Paul Cuffee, each made significant contributions to the maritime world and beyond.